Estate planning strategies: 5 actions to consider now

 4. Communicate with family members.

-“Informed family members should know what to expect,” Robes says.
-“Even if they don’t agree with your plans for transfer, there should be no surprises.
-That can go a long way in avoiding conflict down the line.”
+Informed family members should know what to expect.
+Even if they don’t agree with your plans for transfer, there should be no surprises.
+That can go a long way in avoiding conflict down the line.

 5. Review your plan regularly with wealth transfer specialists.

 Regular reviews with your wealth, legal, and tax advisors can help you keep track of how well your plan meets your intentions.
 Your wealth advisors can help you identify your key transfer goals and priorities.
 An estate planning attorney can help you make sure you have all the necessary estate planning documents in place and properly filled out.
-And a tax advisor can determine whether your wealth transfer plan helps to minimize any potential tax exposure for your estate.
+And a tax advisor can determine whether your wealth transfer plan helps minimize any potential tax exposure for your estate.

 Generally, the rule of thumb is to review your estate plan every three to five years, but you don’t have to wait that long for a review.
-“Changes in wealth may necessitate a change in one’s plan,” says Robes.
-“So if a major life event occurs or if legislation changes, that could be impactful to your estate plan and create an opportunity to engage your advisors in a review.”
+Changes in wealth may necessitate a change in one’s plan.
+For example, if a major life event occurs or if legislation changes, that could be impactful to your estate plan and create an opportunity to engage your advisors in a review.

 Keep in mind that not every life change may be an obvious trigger to revisit your plan.
 For example, many provisions in estate planning documents are state-specific.
 So be sure to review your estate plan for needed updates if you are moving to another state, especially from a community property state into a separate property state or vice versa.
 Staying connected with your wealth, legal, and tax advisors can help you keep your plans in line with your evolving objectives and financial situation.